The Rubinshteinic Frame Condition Theory -- Why Innovation Has a Universal Function

 There were things in existence that our ancestors believed were impossible or too unrealistic to be implemented, from air travel to submarines to the ability to converse with people instantly across vast distances.
 These once over-the-top notions are now commonplace.
 They're evidence to the boundless potential of human ingenuity, realized through cooperation.
 Their innovative existence threatened tradition, and still do, and will resume doing so.

-The same principle, of technology and innovation proving traditional paradigm wrong, applies today, and deserves to be applied, in the name of the truth.
+The same principle, of technology and innovation proving traditional paradigms wrong, applies today, and deserves to be applied, in the name of the truth.
 Things we consider impossible might just be waiting for the right spark of innovation to become reality.

 All it takes, sometimes, is a single, "Eureka" moment, to dispel our conditional thought, that we are more limited, or framed, than we actually are.
 Our "frames" of knowledge would only remain as such until an innovative discovery is to crush that delusion.
 The condition of the "frame", the false, delusional mindset, will only remain as such until it is proven wrong.